-How to deploy an On-Premise VPN server
+How to Deploy an On-Premise VPN Server

 • Package: You can select from Basic or Standard subscription options

-• Server Type: Select On-Premise
+• Access Gateway Type: Select On-Premise

 • IP address: Enter your server IP address